lmjh/fitness-tracker/TESTING.md

 ### HTML Validation

-Because the raw html files contained jinja template code which would prevent proper validation, HTML validation was done by opening the page to be validated in a browser, then copying the source code and pasting into the W3C HTML Validator.
+Because the raw html files contained jinja template code which would prevent proper validation, HTML validation was done by opening the page to be validated in a browser, then opening the page source code from the browser window and copying that into the W3C HTML Validator.

 | Page                 |                                 Screenshot                                 | Notes               |
 |----------------------|:--------------------------------------------------------------------------:|---------------------|